-- Blood tests: Your blood may be checked for blood disorders or to see how long it takes for your blood to clot.
+- Blood tests may be used to check for blood disorders or to see how long it takes for your blood to clot.

-- X-ray: An x-ray will show any broken bones near the bruise.
+- X-ray pictures may show any broken bones near the bruise.

-- MRI: This scan uses powerful magnets and a computer to take pictures that may show if a hematoma (pooling of blood) has started to form.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- MRI pictures may show if a hematoma (pooling of blood) has started to form.
+You may be given contrast liquid to help the pictures show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 How is a contusion treated?

 Your bruise may heal without any treatment.
 Treatment depends on the part of your body that is injured, and how serious your injury is.
 You may need any of the following:

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.